 In addition to these awards, St. Edward's offers the Student Conference Fund, which allocates funding for student travel expenses to academic conferences.
 This fund has allowed numerous Honors students to present their research across the country.

-Students and alumni interested in pursuing fellowship opportunities should contact carolim [at] stedwards.edu (Caroline Morris), Director of Fellowships, 512-492-3157.
+Students and alumni interested in pursuing fellowship opportunities should contact dguiduba [at] stedwards.edu (Dina Guidubaldi) in the Office of Fellowships.